 While many people recover well and return to full health quickly after being affected by meningococcal disease, for others recovery can be long and arduous.

-Deafness is one of the most common consequences of meningococcal disease, affecting approximately one in 10 people.
+Hearing loss is one of the most common consequences of meningococcal disease, affecting approximately one in 10 people.
 It can be temporary or permanent.
 A hearing test is likely to be undertaken, especially in young children in whom deafness is difficult to detect.

 Brain damage, epilepsy and changes in eyesight are other serious complications that can result from meningococcal disease.
 Behavioural problems and learning difficulties are potential long-term complications.